 International Women’s Day

 To mark this year’s International Women’s Day, we’re shining a light on our supremely talented and inspiring female colleagues.
-Each day this week, we’ll be hearing from a different member of the team about their role models, aspirations and experiences in our traditionally male-dominated profession.
+Each day this week, we’ll be hearing from a different member of the team about their experiences in our traditionally male-dominated profession.

-Tell us a bit about your career path to date and what inspired you to study architecture.
+Tell us a bit about your career path to date.

 Who are your female role models?